jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+### Tracing!
+- [x] basic compiler support
+- [x] basic test runner support
+  - [ ] would be nice for the test runner to print out traces tho
+- [ ] web ide support! (need to integrate traces with the evalCache I think....)
+- [ ] GLSL yes let's get this folks!
+  - So the basic idea is: the IR that I'm compiling has some trace calls in it (should be simple to check while generating the shaders), I go ahead and eval the ....
+    ... hmmm. ok so the `trace` function is actually set up when the function is first evaluated, and from then on it's basically immutable. so I think that means that traces would all be collected globally? which would be quite confusing.
+    OH wait I can just do a similar trick to what I'm doing with execution limits. have a globally shared mutable variable, that I swap out when I'm about to execute something, and then harvest right after.
+    Yeah that sounds legit.
+    Much better this way.

 ### Editor squirrlyness
 - [x] make it so you can't select "inside" of an ID hash
 - [x] make tab & shift-tab actually work reliably